PollyHannah/Phylogenomic-study/README.md

 ### Save genomes to mcv directory
 Download `genomes_1` directory and its contents from this repository and save the folder and contents to the mcv directory.
 This folder contains 67 megalocytivirus and 10 iridoviridae genomes in FASTA format (77 genomes total).

 Details about each genome can be found in the `taxonomy.csv` file in this repository.
 There is information for 79 genomes in `taxonomy.csv` given genomes L63545 and KC138895 are included which are not included in the `genomes_1` directory due to them not being the expected length.
 You can read more about this in the next section.
-Please read my [`Classification protocol`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/classification/classification%20protocol.md) to understand how i classified megalocytivirus genomes included in this study.
+Please read my [`Classification protocol`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/classification/classification%20protocol.md) to understand how I classified megalocytivirus genomes included in this study.

 #### Which genomes are included and exluded from the `genomes_1` directory?
 I included all megalocytivirus genomes saved as 'complete' genomes under the genus *Megalocytivirus* in the [NCBI GenBank Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which were the expected length.
 This included genomes entered into NCBI Genbank as 'unclassified' at the species level.